contact-rich/contact-rich.github.io/callforpapers.md

 - Advances in optimization and learning through hybrid and multi-modal contact dynamics
 - Reactive control and planning for robustness to expected or unexpected contact events
 - Manipulation with soft and deformable objects, utilizing compliance and softness in contacts
-- Representation learning and higher-abstraction models for long-horizon manipulation through contact sequences.
+- Representation learning and higher-abstraction models for long-horizon manipulation through contact sequences
-- Bridging perception and tactile sensing with downstream planning and control with contact.
+- Bridging perception and tactile sensing with downstream planning and control with contact

 All accepted papers will be presented as posters during the interactive session and will be archived publicly on the workshop website with the authors’ permission.
 Selected spotlight papers will have an additional short contribution talk session.